SherG/audiotonic/src/site/index.md

 ## What's next on the Alexa horizon?

 - Automotive is the new frontier.
 With Echo Auto you'll be able to query your car from within or another location.
-- Query your car from home or work by asking questions like "What's my EV charge status?"
+- Ask questions like "What's my EV charge status?"
 "What's my fuel level?"
+- Enjoy voice-controlled navigation.
+Set appointments, make calls, add items to a task or shopping list, play audiobooks or music from various sources
+- Create routine, location-based actions.
 - Amazon has forged partnerships with Ford, BMW, Hyundai, and Volkswagen. <a href="https://www.amazon.com/Introducing-Echo-Auto-first-your/dp/B0753K4CWG/" target="blank">Echo Auto is currently available by invitation only.